 Cooking for the masses is rarely easy or cheap, but making hot dogs in a Crock-Pot might be the solution we’ve all been looking for.
 This budget-friendly method prioritizes efficiency and gives you time to focus on other things—like enjoying the gathering itself.
-Perfect for your Fourth of July picnic or the neighborhood block party, even a small 2.5-quart slow cooker can cook 20 hot dogs simultaneously—perfectly preserving their juicy, patriotic flavor—and letting you relax while they cook themselves.
+Perfect for your Labor Day picnic or the neighborhood block party, even a small 2.5-quart slow cooker can cook 20 hot dogs simultaneously—perfectly preserving their juicy, patriotic flavor—and letting you relax while they cook themselves.

 Here’s what you’ll need: